tayabhavsar/MLKJ-Word-Speech-Web-Scraping-/README.md

 up with regular expressions, and counts how often each word appears using pandas.
-Built as hands-on practice combining three core skills: web scraping (`requests` + `BeautifulSoup`), regex-based text cleaning, and data aggregation with pandas — refactored from an exploratory notebook into reusable, testable functions.
-The example target is Dr. Martin Luther King Jr.'s 1963 "I Have a Dream" speech, but the URL and HTML tag can be swapped out to analyze any similar page of text.
+Built as hands-on practice combining three core skills: web scraping (`requests` + `BeautifulSoup`), regex-based text cleaning, and data aggregation with pandas.
+The example target is Dr. Martin Luther King Jr.'s 1963 "I Have a Dream" speech, but the approach works on any similar page of text.

 ## What it does